jacky-wong9273/calories-app/README.md

 # calories-app
-This project aims to help user to closely monitor their daily nutrients intake, in particular calories.
+This mobile application project aims to help user to closely monitor their daily nutrients intake, in particular calories.

 ### Prerequisite